Little dog, big waistline?

 - Pick something you like, too

 Not a runner?
-Never fear!
 You won't need to put yourself through the paces just to slim down your dog.
 Throwing a ball around, going for a long stroll, or navigating an agility course are all great alternatives to going for a jog.
 Your little companion will love doing whatever you do.

 - Resist those eyes!